lxqt/lxqt-policykit/README.md

 user.
 But in order to apply the settings they deal with root privileges are needed and acquired via polkit.
-Among the various components of polkit the authentication agent is the one to query the user for credentials by dialogue windows like this one of lxqt-policykit.
+Among the various components of polkit the authentication agent is the one to query the user for credentials by dialogue windows like this one of lxqt-policykit:

 ![lxqt-policykit: GUI](lxqt-policykit_gui.png)

 While there's only a single implementation of all other polkit components various different authentication agents are provided by the various desktop environments.
 Basically these can be used interchangeably, that is lxqt-policykit can be used